 The Logic of English Essentials course was written for students ages seven and up who need a structured, integrated program for learning reading, spelling, and grammar.
 It can be used following either the Foundations course by the same author, or another introductory phonics program.
 (Foundations is not a prerequisite.)
 Students who have not had prior instruction, can begin with Essentials as long as they work through the pre-lessons described below.

 The second edition of Essentials has two large teacher's guides and two student workbooks.
-As of January 2016, only the first volume of each is available, with the second teacher's guide and student workbook slated for availability in January 2017.
 Both volumes are essential for the course, and each volume should take at least a semester to complete.
-(If you should complete the first volume before the second becomes available, you can easily switch to the first edition of Essentials to complete the course.)

 The first ten lessons in Essentials are "pre-lessons" that review or teach (depending upon the student's skill level) phonemic awareness, phonograms, blending, and handwriting basics.
-These optional lessons should be used with students who need to start at the beginning before moving into the regular lessons that begin at what might be considered second grade level or above.
+These optional lessons should be used with students who need to start at the beginning before moving into the regular lessons that begin at what might be considered second-grade level or above.
 You should take as much time as you need to work through the pre-lessons.
-Pedia Learning's Rhythm of Handwriting course is recommended for those who still need handwriting instruction.
+Logic of English's Rhythm of Handwriting course is recommended for those who still need handwriting instruction.
 Lessons from that course are correlated with the pre-lessons in Essentials.

 Essentials begins the first of its regular lessons with a brief review of the basic phonograms (including qu along with individual letters), and then it continues through activities in spelling, grammar, dictation, vocabulary, reading, and composition.
 Obviously, this requires some prior skill development from either the pre-lessons or other instruction since the pace would be too fast for those without any prior instruction.